lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The Network Configuration Access Control Model (NACM) {{!RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-This data model formalizes the rules elements described in {{RFC8724}} for compression and fragmentation.
+This data model formalizes the rules elements described in {{RFC8724}} for compression, and fragmentation.
 As explained in the architecture document {{I-D.ietf-lpwan-architecture}}, a rule can be read, created, updated or deleted in response to a management request.
 These actions can be done between two instances of SCHC or between a SCHC instance and a rule repository.

 ~~~~~
                      create